manafhgh/academic-kickstart/content/author/admin/_index.md

 +++

-I am a Ph.D. candidate at Colorado State University.
-I do my research as a member of the NetSec Group under the supervision of Prof. Christos Papadopoulos.
-I expect to graduate in Fall 2019.
+I am a Ph.D. candidate at [Colorado State University](https://www.colostate.edu).
+I do my research as a member of the [NetSec](https://www.netsec.colostate.edu/) Group under the supervision of Prof. Christos Papadopoulos.
+(Expected graduation term is Spring 2020.)

-My main research area is Internet measurements with a focus on IP geolocation.
-We have published work about leveraging delay measurements to characterize the IP address space locality and movement to help to build efficient IP geolocation systems.
-I also designed and implemented a delay-based algorithm to identify cellular networks.
-In addition to the measurements research, I have also been involved in network security research including a work that analyzes large scale NTP DDoS reflection attacks in early 2014, and another work about detecting abnormal activities prior to the DDoS attacks.
-I was also a co-author of a work that identifies Domain Generation Algorithms (DGA) -based botnets.
+I am broadly interested in Internet measurement research.
+My Ph.D. work explored leveraging delay measurement to characterize the visible IPv4 address space locality and movement to enable efficient, continuous IP geolocation at an Internet-wide scale.
+My work also explored devising a delay-based algorithm to identify cellular networks.
+In addition to measurement research, I was involved in network security research, including a work that analyzed large scale NTP DDoS reflection attacks in early 2014, and another work about detecting abnormal activities prior to the DDoS attacks.
+I was also involved in a work that identifies Domain Generation Algorithms (DGA) -based botnets.

-I also have an undergraduate level teaching experience that extends to four years prior to joining the Ph.D. program.
-My teaching experience also includes serving as the teaching assistant for graduate level classes in the computer science department at CSU.
+My experience includes undergraduate-level teaching for four years prior to joining the Ph.D. program at CSU.
+My teaching experience also includes serving as the teaching assistant for graduate-level courses in the computer science department at CSU.